gvsoc/gvsoc/docs/developer/src/hwpe/task_1.rst

 Even though we created new hwpe_target folder, the hwpe_target.py still points to the pulp_open folder.
 The next part is to change the dependencies to point to the new hwpe_target files by replacing the correcting path for the model imports.

-.. admonition:: Task-1.2.3 Fix the dependencies for HwpeTarget
+.. admonition:: Task-1.2.3 Fix the dependencies for pulp-open-hwpe
    :class: task

    .. code-block:: python